-(October 28, 2022 / JNS) The Biden administration has been pursuing a reckless policy toward Russia that has far-reaching implications that threaten American, European and Israeli security; emboldens Iran; and undermines opportunities for expanding the Abraham Accords.
+The Biden administration has been pursuing a reckless policy towards Russia that has far-reaching implications that threaten American, European and Israeli security; embolden Iran; and undermine opportunities for expanding the Abraham Accords.
 That is a foreign policy trifecta disaster.

 Everyone understands President Joe Biden’s reluctance to do anything that Russia might interpret as sufficiently threatening to escalate the conflict to war with the U.S. He is calibrating the weapons supply by providing some weapons to defend itself and go on the offensive.
 He still stubbornly refuses to supply aircraft or long-range weapons that would allow Ukraine to hit targets in Russia.
 We have helped prevent Russia from overrunning the country but not enough to expel the invaders completely.
 The problem is that the fear of President Vladimir Putin using nuclear weapons is reinforcing their deterrent value to other nations, notably Iran.

 Why would anyone expect Iran to give up its nuclear ambition now?
 Even before the war in Ukraine, Iran was encouraged by the success of North Korea in holding the West at bay and keenly aware of the fates of the nukeless Saddam Hussein and Moammar Qaddafi.